Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The substance on the surface of the ground in which plants grow.
 **Sentence:** Soil quality is crucial for growing healthy crops and increasing yields.
 **Conversation:**
-A – How do you improve soil for farming?
+A – How do you improve soil for farming
 B – We use organic fertilizers to improve soil quality.

 ---